-Spills caused by WSDOT contractors during project construction are the responsibility of the contractor to clean up, report, and dispose of properly.
 As a way to prevent and respond to spills on project sites, WSDOT requires contractors to prepare and implement a Spill Prevention Control and Countermeasures (SPCC) Plan for all projects.
-The SPCC Plan must address the ten elements identified in Standard Specifications Section 1-07.15(1), including reporting requirements.
+The SPCC Plan must address the required elements in their respective order as identified in Standard Specifications Section 1-07.15(1), including reporting requirements.
 The contractor may not begin any onsite construction activities until the contractor submits and WSDOT accepts the SPCC Plan.
+The SPCC Plan must remain on site at all times until the completion of the project, and shall be considered a living document that is required to be updated to reflect current site conditions.
+For example, if the Contractor moves the spill kits to another location of the project, this must be reflected in an updated SPCC Plan.

 If a spill occurs on a project, WSDOT staff follows ECAP.
 Visit the WSDOT Spill Prevention Control and Countermeasures web page for additional guidance, resources, and training information.
 WSDOT has a Spill Reporting Flow Chart (pdf 42 kb) that contractors and staff can use as a quick reference for how to report spills.

-(4) Reporting Spills Caused by the Traveling Public
+(4) Reporting Spills Caused by the Traveling Public (Third-Party)